Contact: Domestic Bursar

 The railway station is about 30 minutes’ walk from college.
 The “Universal” bus route operates (except Sundays and public holidays) between Queens’ College and the rail station; otherwise a taxi might be needed.

-Around 450 undergraduates and 500 postgraduates.
-Queens’ has many listed buildings, which makes access improvements to the older areas difficult.
+Queens' has around 450 undergraduates and 500 postgraduates.
+The College has many listed buildings, which makes access improvements to the older areas difficult.
 There is ongoing building work and discussion about disabled access to the College.
 The College is very willing to help improve disabled access to all areas where possible, so please discuss your individual needs or suggestions in advance.

-Smoking (including e-cigarettes) ban in place throughout College, except for two small areas set aside for smokers, behind Cripps building and behind Friars’ Building (restriction between 6pm and 6am).
+Smoking is banned (including e-cigarettes) throughout College, except for two small areas set aside for smokers, behind Cripps building and behind Friars’ Building (restriction between 6pm and 6am).
 Both are wheelchair accessible.

 Disability Liaison Officer